ajmwagar/zora/README.md

 pm2 start index.js -n <botname>
 ```

+Note that translate won't work unless a valid google service account is set up!

 ## Acknowledgements:
 This bot would not be possible without:
 - Nathan Laha (@DekuTree#0460) https://nlaha.com/